The future of eating insects?

 Client: Nemo Science Museum

-Imagine.. it’s 2030 and it's perfectly normal to find a locust, mealworm or beetle on our plate.
+Imagine, it’s 2030 and it has become perfectly normal to find a locust, mealworm or cicade on our plate.
 Deliciously cooked or processed into other products.
-With their tender structure, unique flavour, high nutritional value and varied culinary application, these delicacies have become an integral part of our diet.
-Now it's time to start improving their properties; after all, insects are small and a bit unattractive.
-That's the beginning of Insects 2.0, with more flavour and body mass but without the hard shell and wings that get stuck between your teeth.
+With their tender structure, unique flavor, high nutritional value and varied culinary application, these delicacies have become an integral part of our diet.
+We managed to breed new variations with more flavour and body mass but without the hard shells and wings that got stuck between our teeth.

 This scenario is still a fantasy, but the time may come when - like chickens, cows and pigs - we start to overbreed insects too.
 To improve the flavour, size and texture.
 But is that really what we want?
 Chloé Rutzerveld made prototypes of the future versions of a locust, wax moth larvae and cicade.

 Wax moth Larvae | Pine nut & enoki mushroom